keeprich/study-devops-notes/AWS_cert-Summary.md

 How can a Solutions Architect meet these requirements?

-Explanation
+Explanation:
 To prevent direct connectivity to the EC2 instances from the internet you can deploy your EC2 instances in a private subnet and have the ELB in a public subnet.
 To configure this you must enable a public subnet in the ELB that is in the same AZ as the private subnet.

-CORRECT: "Launch the EC2 instances in a private subnet and create an Application Load Balancer in a public subnet" is the correct answer.
+## CORRECT: "Launch the EC2 instances in a private subnet and create an Application Load Balancer in a public subnet" is the correct answer.

-Question 7: Incorrect
+Question:
 # A company is investigating ways to analyze and process large amounts of data in the cloud faster, without needing to load or transform the data in a data warehouse.
 The data resides in Amazon S3.

 Which AWS services would allow the company to query the data in place? (choose 2)